JessAtBlocBoxCo/blocbox/readme.txt

 3. PROFILE PAGES AND ACCOUNT PAGES *-----------------------------------------------------------------------*

-3A. blocbox.co/hostprofile/host2
+3A. blocbox.co/hostprofile/host2 - template is core/templates/blocbox/host-profile.html, view is core/views/hostprofile
-	- this is John's host profile profile.
+	- NOTE - this is an outside view - so what other users see about the host, rather than  what the host sees about themselves, which will be on profil
 	- the "3" corresponds to John because he is ID #3, you can repliace this with any number (there are like 15 users in the database) corresponding to a user ID, and it will render the page with their information
 	- the template is at blocbox/core/templates/blocbox/host-profile-visitor.html
 	- Data presented
 		-Host first name (done)
 		-Host address (done)